pixelkubek/raycasting_game/readme.md

 # Maze finder
 A 2,5d doom-like game about solving mazes.
-Made mainly as an exercise.
+Made as an exercise.
 Written in C++ using the SFML graphics library, however SFML is only used for keyboard access and setting the values of specific pixels, the rendering logic is written by myself based on [this tutorial](https://github.com/vinibiavatti1/RayCastingTutorial).

 ## Features
 ### 3d-like perspective